Mindydiane/lik-clockwork-pwa/README.md

 # :sparkles: lik-clockwork-pwa :sparkles:
 :sparkles: budget tracker application :sparkles:

-## Want to keep track of your budget but have poor internet connection? :scream: :disappointed:
+## Want to keep track of your budget but have poor internet connection? :disappointed:

-## Other budget trackers won't update if offline and that can mess up the whole budget! :rage: :weary:
+## Other budget trackers won't update if offline and that can mess up the whole budget!  :weary:

 ## No problem!
-This budget tracker uses service workers and IndexedDB to work even when offline! :hushed: :grinning:   :heartbeat: :revolving_hearts:
+This budget tracker uses service workers and IndexedDB to work even when offline! :revolving_hearts:

 ![image](https://user-images.githubusercontent.com/80286982/133946486-fdf5477f-462b-43c0-a080-468e98313c51.png)